+The space you have available for a new freezer will often dictate what you can buy.
+A large gap below your kitchen surfaces?
+Then an undercounter model is best.
 Lots of free space in your utility room?
 Try a freestanding tall freezer or a chest freezer.

 While this might sound obvious, keeping your freezer away from heat sources is a good idea.

-Perhaps you want to keep your freezer in a garage, conservatory or outbuilding?
+Perhaps you want to keep your freezer in a garage, conservatory, or outbuilding?

 This can be a great way of fitting in bigger appliances and increasing your freezing capacity.
-However, if you want to do this, make sure the appliance is designed to work in low temperature environments.
+However, if you want to do this, make sure the appliance is designed to work in low-temperature environments.

-There are options available to you though, if you want to keep your freezer in a dry, unheated environment.
+There are options available to you if you want to keep your freezer in a dry, unheated environment.
 Some manufacturers produce freezers that work at low temperatures, such as Beko’s range of freezers equipped with Freezer Guard technology.
 This lets the appliance work in temperatures as low as -15°C.